 Mouse Grimace Scale

-To determine whether B. asper venom administration increases the MGS score in the various assays, as a measure of pain, we compared the difference between the MGS score after venom administration and the basal MGS score (i.e. MGS difference score) with zero in the control group (i.e. non-analgesic treatment) at each time point by one-way repeated measures ANOVA, followed by Dunnet test.
+To determine whether B. asper venom administration increases the MGS score in the various assays, we compared the difference between the MGS score before (basal) and after venom administration (i.e. MGS difference score) with zero in the control group (i.e. non-analgesic treatment) at each time point by one-way repeated measures ANOVA, followed by Dunnet test.

-For hemorrhagic (Fig. 1A) and edema-forming activities (Fig. 1B), the MGS difference score was significantly different from zero in the first 30 min after venom injection (p < 0.01).
-Additionally, in the edema-forming activity assay the increase of the MGS difference score was significantly different from zero value at 6 h after venom administration (p<0.05).
+For the hemorrhagic assay (Fig. 1A), the MGS difference score was significantly different from zero in the first 30 min after venom injection (p < 0.01).
+In the edema-forming activity assay (Fig. 1B), the increase of the MGS difference score was also significantly different from zero value at 6 h after venom administration (p<0.05).
 For the rest of the time points, the MGS difference score for the control group was not significantly different to zero in these assays; however, there was a trend to increase the MGS difference score as compared to the baseline.
 In contrast, for myotoxicity (Fig. 1C) and lethality (Fig. 1D) assays, the MGS difference scores in the venom control groups were significantly different to zero over the duration of the tests (p<0.001), i.e. 3 h and 6 h, respectively.
 Fig 1E shows representative images for the lethality assay, 30 min after i.p. administration of a sublethal dose of B. asper venom.
 The venom control mouse shows a facial grimace of pain as compared to baseline with the following features: narrowing of the orbital area, contracted cheek muscle, the presence of a bulge on the top of the nose, and the ears and whiskers are pulled back.

-On the other hand, to determine whether morphine and tramadol treatments have an analgesic effect (i.e. decrease the MGS difference score) in pain induced by B. asper venom administration in the different assays, we compared the MGS difference score between treatment groups at each time point by two-way repeated measures ANOVA, followed by Bonferroni test.
+Next, to determine whether the pain induced by B. asper venom administration in the different assays was reduced by morphine and tramadol treatment (i.e. decrease the MGS difference score), we compared the MGS difference score between treatment groups at each time point by two-way repeated measures ANOVA, followed by Bonferroni test.
 Time, treatment and time*treatment interaction had significant effects on the MGS differences score for the myotoxic and lethality assays, but not for the hemorrhagic activity and edema-forming activity assays.
 Morphine and tramadol significantly decreased the MGS difference score at 30 and 90 min after venom administration in the myotoxicity and lethality assays (see Fig 1C y 1D for p values).
 Additionally, tramadol significantly decreased the MGS difference score 3 h after venom administration in the myotoxicity assay (p < 0.01).
 For the rest of the time points, the MGS difference score for morphine and tramadol was not significantly different as compared to venom control; however, there is a trend to decrease the MGS difference score in animals receiving analgesics.
 Moreover, no significant difference in the effect on the MGS score after B. asper venom administration was found between morphine and tramadol at any individual time points throughout the study.
 Fig. 1E shows representative images for the analgesic effect of morphine and tramadol as compared to venom control for the lethality assay, 30 minutes after B. asper venom administration.
 Envenomed mice previously treated with either morphine or tramadol show a facial grimace with similar features as compared to baseline.
 For the hemorrhagic (Fig. 1A) and edema-forming (Fig. 1B) assays, there is a trend for morphine and tramadol to decrease the MGS difference score as compared to control, but it was not statistically significant.

 Activity Score